-Afghans struggle for survival within their devastated economy.
-They lack the skills employers need.
-Help 200 Afghan students learn computer skills, fill the technical void and get or retain jobs.
+Afghans struggle for survival within their economy in part because they lack skills that employers want.
+Help 200 Afghan students learn computer and coding skills to fill the technical void and improve their lives and increase job opportunities.

-Afghanistan, one of the world's least developed countries, has limited technology or technically skilled people.
-It is vital for Afghans, especially women, to have information and communication technologies, the most powerful tools in the new globalized economy and a foundation for successful competition in the global market.
-Project partner AIL offers computer classes to about 162 students per month through its labs in Kabul and Herat, Afghanistan and Peshawar, Pakistan.
+Afghanistan, one of the world's least developed countries, has limited technology and people skilled in modern information technology.
+It is vital for Afghans, especially women, to have information and communication technology skills so there is a foundation for successful competition in the global market.
+AIL offers computer classes to about 600 students per month through its labs in Kabul and Herat, Afghanistan.

-Computer-training courses at seven locations will help rural and urban, female and male students develop technology skills.
-Students learn typing, the Internet, Word, and Excel.
+Computer training courses will help rural and urban poor, female and male students develop modern technology skills.
+Students learn typing, Internet use, Word, and Excel and coding.
 Afghans with technical skills in computers are immediately employable.

-Computer training gives students a competitive edge while seeking employment.
-Most are hired immediately upon completing the course and are in high demand in the workplace.
-Others choose to go to college instead of entering the workforce right away.
+Computer training gives students a competitive edge both in school and university study and most importantly while seeking employment.
+Most students skilled in computing are hired immediately upon completing an AIL course while others choose to go to college.

 Give the gift of stability in a time of instability.
 Set up an automatic, monthly gift now and get matched at 100%—because the COVID-19 pandemic has hurt us all, and it will take all of us to overcome it.
 Terms and conditions apply.